Topics Included in Bankers Factoring Broker Webinar

 - Wrap Up with Q&A

 We will start our factor broker training school & factor ISO training course with a little invoice factoring and PO Funding 101.
-If you are a veteran of brokering invoice factoring, this might be a little rudimentary for you.
-Our goal is for you to take something from this PO & factor broker seminar to grow your business, widen your capital sources, and increase your cash flow knowledge.
+If you are a veteran of brokering invoice factoring, then this might be a little rudimentary for you.
+Additionally, our goal is for you to take something from this PO & factor broker seminar to grow your business, widen your capital sources, and increase your cash flow knowledge.

 A Purchase Order is a nice piece of paper, but…